austta/austta.org.au/adelaidetim.md

 * The generally available printed timetable, even if out of date
 * Available online and current
 * Available online and proposed even if the start date has passed
+* More than one version in print with the same commencement date

 (This text last updated August 2019, list more frequently)